Skip to content

 2. Manual Learn

 1. Open the Recording Activity Dialog.
-Instructions are HERE.
+For instructions, see HERE.

 2. Place your mouse over the object you wish to learn.
 It should become surrounded by a purple box.